Dharmendrastm/Cybersecurity_common_questions/README.md

 ---

 # **Accounting and Auditing**
+**Accounting**

--- Accounting is refers to tracking and recording to the action performed by a user or system.
+Accounting is refers to tracking and recording to the action performed by a user or system.
 It helps monitor activities, create logs, and maintain audits trails for future analysis and compliance purposes.

 **Auditing**

---The portion of accouting requires secuirty professionals to examine logs of what was recorded.
+The portion of accouting requires secuirty professionals to examine logs of what was recorded.

 ---

 # **Encryption , Encoding  and Hashing**

---**Encryption**:-Protect data confidentiality by transforming plaintext into cipher text.
+**Encryption**:-Protect data confidentiality by transforming plaintext into cipher text.

---EX:- AES, RSA
+EX:- AES, RSA

---**Encoding**:- Transform data into a different format for proper.
+**Encoding**:- Transform data into a different format for proper.

---EX:- Base64, ASCII ,URL ,encoding
+EX:- Base64, ASCII ,URL ,encoding

---**Hashing**:-  Ensure data integrity by transforming data into a fixed-size string.
+**Hashing**:-  Ensure data integrity by transforming data into a fixed-size string.

---Ex:- MD5, SHA-1 , SHA-256
+Ex:- MD5, SHA-1 , SHA-256

 ---